Speckled catshark

-The speckled catshark (Halaelurus boesemani) is a catshark of the family Scyliorhinidae.
+The speckled catshark (Halaelurus boesemani) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 It is found in the Gulf of Aden and off the coast of Somalia.
 It occurs at depths of between 37 and 250 m.
 Its length is up to 48 cm.

 Taxonomy

 In the past, this species was thought to occur both in the western Indian Ocean and in the waters around Vietnam, the Philippines, Indonesia, and Western Australia, between latitudes 21° N and 26° S. However, two new species of Halaelurus have been described from these latter areas, and the speckled catshark is now thought to be restricted to the western Indian Ocean.

 Description

 The speckled catshark grows to a maximum length of about 48 cm.
 It has a pointed snout, small mouth and raised gill slits.
 The front of the first dorsal fin is situated above the hind third of the pelvic fin, while the front of the second dorsal fin, which is about the same size as the first, is situated above the hind third of the anal fin.
 The back and the base of the tail have about eight irregular, dark saddle-shaped markings, and there are dark blotches on the dorsal and caudal fins and many small dark spots on the back, flanks and fins.